tsukumijima/FastAPI-RESTful/docs/user-guide/basics/api-model.md

 and both will work.

-In addition, if you set the `response_model` argument to the endpoint decorator and return an object that can't be converted to a dict, but has appropriately named fields, FastAPI will use pydantic's `orm_mode` to automatically serialize it.
+In addition, if you set the `response_model` argument to the endpoint decorator and return an object that can't be converted to a dict, but has appropriately named fields, FastAPI will use pydantic's `from_attributes=True` to automatically serialize it.

 ```python hl_lines="30 32"